ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 var session = ArchipelagoSessionFactory.CreateSession(new Uri("ws://localhost:38281"));
 ```

-The freshly created `ArchipelagoSession` object is the entrypoint for all incomming and outgoing interactions with the server.
+The freshly created `ArchipelagoSession` object is the entrypoint for all incoming and outgoing interactions with the server.
 Keep it in scope for at least the lifetime of the connection.
 If the room changes ports, or the user needs to connect to a different room, then a new session needs to be created at the new host and port.

-### Connect to Room
+## Connect to Room

 Connect to a server at a specific room slot using the following method: